SAP-samples/cloud-extension-html5-sample/README.md

 7. In the next screen, enter the following inputs :
   - Job Name: cloud-extension-html5-sample
   - URL: <enter the url of your forked repository>
-  - Repository credentials : <choose the github credetial created in step 5>
+  - Repository credentials : <choose the github credential created in step 5>
   - Branch: master
   - Add new job for user Input  pipeline:  sap-ui5-cf
   - Version: latest